 For those considering a transition to home health care, here are four key benefits of a home care nursing career.

 Schedule Flexibility of Home Care Nurse Careers

-One of the most significant benefits RNs seek when moving into home health is flexibility.
+One of the most significant advantages of home care nursing is flexibility.
 Compared to nurses in acute care, home health nurses enjoy greater freedom when it comes to their schedule.
 Home health care agencies offer full-time, part-time, and PRN (as needed) employment options.
 Once you have a caseload, many agencies will allow you to build a schedule that works best for you and your patients.
 How many nurses can say they have the time to eat lunch during the workday or attend their kids’ school functions?
 This flexibility makes home health care ideal for RNs at any stage of their career.

 America’s population is rapidly aging.
 The U.S. Census Bureau expects seniors to outnumber children for the first time in U.S. history by 2024.
 In addition to living longer, healthier lives compared to previous generations, many of today’s seniors are opting to “age in place.”
 For this reason, the demand for skilled home health professionals is skyrocketing.
 According to the Bureau of Labor Statistics, health care employment is projected to expand by 18% by 2026, but home health care is expected to increase by a staggering 41% over the same time frame.
-For nurses looking for long-term job security, home health care is the place to be.
+For nurses looking for long-term job security, the role of a home health nurse is a position to consider.

 Independence & Autonomy